Face and Neck Lift Surgery

 Patients will often have several concerns and questions regarding cosmetic surgery procedures.
 Facial surgery is not something that should be entered into lightly.

-Dr Benjamin Norris, our resident facial surgery expert, provides patients at Form and Face with a wide range of techniques that lift the face and neck areas.
-He will meet with you personally to determine which procedures are best suited to your goals and your facial structure.
+Dr Benjamin Norris, plastic surgeon, provides patients at Form and Face with a wide range of techniques that lift the face and neck areas.
+He will meet with you personally to determine which procedures are suited to your goals and your facial structure.

 • Creases and wrinkles